Progress report for OW19-346

 Dahlia ‘Café au Lait’ will be established in May 2019 at the Utah State University Agriculture Experimental Station – Greenville (UAES) in North Logan, UT.
 Five nitrogen rates will be tested during 2019 and 2020 growing seasons: 0 (control), 56, 112, 168, and 224 kg Nitrogen ha-1.
 Each rate will be replicated three times with 15 plants per replicate.
 Soil will be sampled in each plot prior to planting (April) and again in the fall after frost-kill (September-October).
 Soil tests will include: pH, salinity, phosphorus, potassium, nitrogen analytes, and total carbon.
 Tissue samples will be collected to assess nitrogen uptake through dry matter and nitrogen analytes, similar to Ahmad et al. (2012).
 During the growing season, yield data (plant emergence, date of first cuttable stem, total number of stems per plant, bloom diameter, and plant height) will be collected.
 Soil tests, application rates, and yield will be analyzed to determine nutrient management recommendations for Utah soils.
 To account for environmental variability during each growing season, a weather station will capture atmospheric conditions and automated sensors will measure soil temperature and moisture of the root zone.
 Tuberous roots of the Dahlia will be dug in the fall and stored until spring.

 During winter 2019-2020, preliminary soil fertility recommendations will be developed from analysis of first-year data.
 After the completion of the second growing season, the two-year dataset will be analyzed to refine soil fertility recommendations for publication in winter 2020-2021.
 Melanie Stock will oversee the field trials and data analysis.
 Dan Drost, Brent Black, and Larry Rupp will consult as needed on field plot establishment and fertilizer response.
+Note: Because of strong, and unexpected virus pressure with dahlia, the timeline was modified.
+In the first year, we purchased cuttings from a small farm.
+Unbeknownst to us, they were infected with several viruses that changed plant behavior and resulted in high mortality rates.
+In the second year, we sourced industry-standard tubers.
+According to large-scale companies for ornamental stock, fields are scouted and those with virus symptoms are culled, but no virus testing is conducted.
+We discovered significant virus incidence in this stock as well.
+Therefore, in our third year (as a result of the no-cost extension and a new industry connection), we were able to source virus-free stock.
+The third year of data is the basis for our recommendations because of strong plant production and lack of confounding behavior.

 Objective 2: Determine baseline production and profitability of Dahlia through a two-year on-farm study with six participatory growers.

 Each producer will receive 10 Dahlia ‘Café au Lait’ to grow on their farms (Figure-1-Location-Map).
 To minimize untargeted variables, the following directions will be given: Dahlia roots must be spaced two feet apart and receive at least six hours of sun (USDA, 1977).
 Utah State University (USU) will soil and tissue sample, as in UAES trials.
 During 2019, growers will cultivate Dahlia according to their standard practices.
 Yield (plant emergence, date of first cuttable flower, stem length, bloom diameter, and total number of stems per plant) and management activities (fertilizer application, tillage, staking, pruning, etc) will be recorded on data sheets (Figure-2-Record-Sheet-for-Growers).
 Prior to planting for 2020, USU will train growers to interpret their soil test results, explain yield differences compared to UAES trials and other growers, and provide nutrient management plans for 2020.
 Growers will follow USU guidelines and record the same data as in 2019.
+Note: We extended the study into 2021.
+Growers received consultation in 2020 and 2021.

 Soil type, nutrient status, climate, and yield will be analyzed for Dahlia across the six farms to evaluate and refine UAES fertilizer rates in 2020.
 Melanie Stock will oversee the on-farm research and data analysis.